 Multi-Commodity Exchange (MCX)

 The MCX is based in Mumbai, India, allowing investors to make an international play on a commodity that reaches all across the world.
-Below, we detail the single Brent offering from this Eastern exchange.
+Below we detail the single Brent offering from this Eastern exchange.

 - Brent Crude Oil: Contracts, which are available each month of the year, launch on the 11th (or next business day) of every month.
 These futures represent just 100 barrels of oil, giving those with a smaller capital base an equal chance to make a play in the futures market.
-Each contract is quoted in rupees per barrel and have a maximum order size of 10,000 barrels, or 100 contracts [see also The Ten Commandments of Commodity Investing].
+Each contract is quoted in rupees per barrel and has a maximum order size of 10,000 barrels, or 100 contracts [see also The Ten Commandments of Commodity Investing].

 Who Should Use Brent Crude Futures?

 This is an extremely important distinction to make; just because Brent futures are available to everyone does not mean that they are intended for widespread use.
 In fact, it is safe to say that the majority of investors should not be utilizing actual futures, but may instead choose to use Brent crude stocks, ETFs, or mutual funds.
 Futures contracts are only intended for serious investors and traders who fully appreciate their complexities and risks.
 Owning these contracts requires consistent management and a watchful eye, as a position can unravel in a matter of hours.